tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/debugger.md

 ## Debugging tf-slim with TFDBG

-TFDBG currently supports only training with [tf-slim](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim).
+TFDBG supports debugging of training and evaluation with [tf-slim](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim).
+As detailed below, training and evaluation require slightly different debugging workflows.

+### Debugging training in tf-slim
 To debug the training process, provide `LocalCLIDebugWrapperSession` to the `session_wrapper` argument of `slim.learning.train()`.
 For example: